Ann Lata Kalayil

 SAAPRI Founder, Board Chair

-Ann P. Kalayil is the Bureau Chief of Asset Management for the Cook County government.
+Ann P. Kalayil is currently the Associate Vice President of Facilities and Construction at Columbia College Chicago.
+Ann served from March 2017-December 2019 as the Bureau Chief of Asset Management where she managed a diverse portfolio of real estate for Cook County government.
 She was named by President Obama as the Regional Administrator of the U.S. General Services Administration’s Great Lakes Region in January 2011.
 Prior to this appointment, Ann worked for more than 18 years at the University of Chicago in Information Technology Services.
 She has taught courses at DePaul University, Loyola University Chicago, and the University of Illinois at Chicago.

 Ann received a bachelor’s degree in Political Science from the University of Illinois at Chicago, a bachelor’s degree in Computer Science from Northeastern Illinois University, and a doctorate from the University of Wisconsin-Madison.
 In 2012, Ann received the Distinguished Alumna Award from Northeastern Illinois University.
-Ann serves on the Board at Presence St. Francis Hospital, was appointed by Governor Rauner to the Illinois Community College Board, and is a Leadership Greater Chicago Fellow.
+Ann serves on the Board at Presence St. Francis Hospital, was appointed by Governor Pritzker as Trustee to Northeastern Illinois University, on the Board of Center For Neighborhood Technology, and is a Leadership Greater Chicago Fellow.
 She has spent years advocating for the Asian American and South Asian American community to gain more access to our political system.
 Ann is a co-founder of SAAPRI.

 SAAPRI Founder, Board Member